Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 Little America is a half-hour anthology series that explores amazing tales of immigrants in America, spanning the gamut of human emotion and experience.
 Each episode is based on a true story from the Epic Magazine feature of the same name.

-More episodes of Little America are on the way.
-Apple has officially announced that the show has been renewed for a second season.
+Following its premiere in 2020, Little America has been renewed for a second season.

 Truth Be Told